 Trillium pusillum Michx. is a beautiful species which tends to flower rather early for a pedicellate trillium.
 It occurs in several widely disjunct populations west from eastern Maryland to the Ozarks of Missouri, south to western Texas and then back east through Alabama and Georgia into S. Carolina.
 It is always very charming, dwarf (3" – 12") and has an upwards facing white flower.
 The flower often has ruffled margins and, in the manner of Trillium grandiflorum, fades to rose pink as it ages.
 The foliage of some forms is almost purple in color until it matures to a deeper green.
 In the wild it is frequently found in seasonally boggy or even swampy areas, but doesn't require such conditions in cultivation.
 Photos by John Lonsdale.

 Trillium recurvatum L.C.Beck is easily identified with its petiolate leaves, recurved sepals and relatively short petals.
 It has a similar color range to Trillium lancifolium, although is normally a brownish-maroon to red-maroon.
-It has a very wide range for a sessile trillium and can be quite variable in size, petal color and leaf marking.
+It has a very wide range in the central United States for a sessile trillium and can be quite variable in size, petal color and leaf marking.
 The first 3 photos were taken by John Lonsdale.
 The last photo by Russell Stafford shows the mottled leaves.

 Trillium reliquum J.D.Freeman is an almost decumbent plant, the leaves sitting on or just above the forest floor.
+It is native to Alabama, Georgia, and South Carolina.
 It is superficially like Trillium decumbens at first sight but differs in a number of features, particularly its non-pubescent stem.
 Photos by John Lonsdale.

 Trillium rivale S.Watson is now considered to be a synonym of Pseudotrillium rivale (S.Watson) S.B.Farmer.